gausby/processes_presentation/README.md

 :ok
 ```

-It recieved a `:DOWN`-message in its mailbox with information about which Pid failed and for what reason.
+It received a `:DOWN`-message in its mailbox with information about which Pid failed and for what reason.

 Alternatively `Process.monitor/1` can be used to create the monitor on an already created process.
 It will return a monitor reference which can be stopped using `Process.demonitor/1`.